 What is a Yellowjacket?

-They’re pollinators that eat a wide variety of foods including grubs, flies, other pests, meat, fish, and sugary substances they can scavenge.
+They’re pollinators that eat a wide variety of foods including grubs, flies, other pests, meat, fish, and sugary substances they might scavenge.
 Another distinctive feature of yellow-jackets is the fact that they are ground-nesters so their colonies are most commonly found beneath your feet as opposed to above your head.
 Their reproductive cycles include a queen building a nest and continuing to populate it over time.
 A single colony can amass over 1,000 workers in a single season, so it’s safe to say that if you find one in or around your home or business that you should call professionals immediately.

-Are Yellowjackets dangerous?
+Are Yellowjackets aggressive?

-Since yellow jacket nests can have hundreds of inhabitants and yellowjackets defend their nests very staunchly, they are definitely considered dangerous, so if you see one of their nests near your home you should immediately call professionals instead of going near it on your own.
+Since yellow jacket nests can have hundreds of inhabitants and they defend their nests very staunchly, they are considered dangerous.
+If you see one of their nests near your home you should immediately call professionals instead of going near it on your own.

 Why do I have Yellowjackets?